Free Early Education Entitlement for 3-4 year olds

 Each year, early years settings in the private, voluntary and independent sector who have children accessing the Free Early Education Entitlement for three and four-year-olds are required to complete an Early Years Census.
 This information is passed by each setting to Essex County Council, which provides it to the Department for Education.

-explains how Essex County Council holds and uses this data.
-Information on how the Department for Education holds and uses this data can be found on its website
+Our Data Protection Officer can be contacted at DPO@essex.gov.uk or by calling 03457 430 430.
+Information on how the Department for Education holds and uses this data can be found at www.gov.uk